benpate/exp-builder/README.md

 ## Safe queries from URL query strings

 Expression Builder works with the [exp expression library](https://github.com/benpate/exp) to define templates that are safely populated with data from a URL query string.
-More documentation to come.

 ```go